dsthedev/documentation/Setup Guides/Mac.md

 - Show scroll bars: `Always`
 - Click in the scroll bar to: `Jump to the spot thats clicked`
 - Default web browsers: `Safari?`
+- Ask to keep changes when closing documents: `false`
+- Close windows when quitting an app: `true`
+- Recent items: `None`
+- Use LCD font smoothing when available: `true`

 ### Users & Groups